It can be quite tricky to definewhat it means to be unhappy. When it comes to relationships, ‘unhappy marriage’ could mean a lot of different things.

-Let’s consider some of the shared traits of unhappy relationships:
+Let’s consider some of the shared traits of an unhappy marriage.

 1. They are settling for less than they deserve

-Exactly those minor things, with time, become huge annoyances and manage to generate a large amount of resentment and frustration.
-That is how the couple gets stuck in something that makes partners feel less valued, not appreciated, insulted or very often scared of what their partner could do next to disappoint or hurt them.
+That is how the couple gets stuck in something that makes partners feel less valued, not appreciated, insulted, or very often scared of what their partner could do next to disappoint or hurt them.

 2. They use waiting and hoping as a coping mechanism

-3. They don’t take personal responsibility for their own happiness
+3. They don’t take personal responsibility for their happiness

 4. They focus on the negative aspects of their situation

-It is easy to get stuck in thinking mostly about the negative effects of an unhappy relationship and forget all about the valuable life lesson it offers.
-Many challenges that couples face in a troublesome relationship are an amazing opportunity for self-development and personal growth.
+It is easy to get stuck in thinking mostly about the adverse effects of an unhappy relationship and forget all about the valuable life lessons it offers.
+The signs of a failing relationship are a fantastic opportunity for self-development and personal growth.

 5. They make a lot of excuses

-There will be times in any relationship in which couples engage in habits and behaviours that are hurting the relationship and bringing doubt and challenges.
+There will be times in any relationship in which couples engage in habits and behaviors that are hurting the relationship and bringing doubt and challenges.
 No love story is free from struggle.
-The key for moving forward and overcoming “the tough times in love” is to admit you are unhappy, recognize what you are doing to create that unhappiness and then do something completely different.